Comprehensive Cell Tower Valuation and Brokerage Services

 - Ground Space Availability: Is there ground space available for current tenants' expansion or for future tenant's equipment?

 - Location of Tower: What are the coverage objectives of the tower?
 Is the tower primarily in a rural/suburban/urban area?

 It should be clear from the factors above that cell tower valuation is based not only on existing tenants but on future capacity for tenants as well.
 While the valuation of an existing tower that is fully loaded is relatively straight-forward, the valuation of an existing tower with significant capacity remaining is not.
 That is why attempting to appraise a cell tower solely on the basis of comparable data fails to provide proper valuation.
 Each tower is as unique as the parcel of land on which it sits.
 We can assist you in evaluating a tower or portfolio of towers.
 We can also help you sell your tower.
 We know who is looking!
 Please feel free to contact us for additional information.

 If you own a cell tower(s) (meaning that you actually own the steel) and are curious about its/their value, please contact us for a free cell tower valuation.
 We will need copies of your leases on the tower with the wireless carriers.
 If you do not have a PCS or cellular carrier or TV or FM/AM broadcasters leasing your tower, we can't provide a cell tower valuation because it is outside of our expertise.
 Please note that this offer only extends to the direct owner of the tower.

 Our Privacy Guarantee - Our Database is Proprietary and Your Information is Confidential

 We take our clients' confidentiality and privacy seriously and NEVER sell or distribute any of our data.
 SITA data is 100% proprietary.
 We do not sell our data outright.
-We can be retained to provide consulting services, and will use our data to justify valuation recommendations.
+We can be retained to provide consulting services, and will use our data to justify cell tower valuation and appraisal recommendations.